How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Currency conversion tools allow your prospective customers to translate international currency transactions to their home currency when checking out products online.
-It also lets visitors and customers see the exact amount their credit card or PayPal account will be charged, displayed in their home currency.
+Currency conversion allows your site visitors to have the price of a foreign currency transaction converted to their local currency when checking out products online.
+It also allows your customers to see the exact amount their credit card or PayPal account will be charged, displayed in their local currency.

-One advantage of providing currency conversion is that it lets your customers view and understand pricing in foreign countries in their own home currency, and makes it easier for visitors to calculate their costs and expenses.
+One advantage of adding currency conversion to your site is that it lets visitors see and understand prices in foreign countries in their own home currency, making it it easier for visitors to work out their costs and expenses.

-If you are a WordPress user, you can add currency conversion using a plugin to WordPress, allowing your visitors to quickly and easily understand the cost of your products.
+If your site is powered by WordPress, you can add currency conversion using a plugin to currency conversion to your website via a plugin, allowing your prospective customers to quickly and easily work out the cost of your goods.

-Currencyr is an intuitive, easy-to-use and complete currency converter WordPress plugin with a visually attractive converter tooltip.
-Best of all, it’s free!
+Currencyr is an intuitive, easy-to-use and complete currency converter plugin with a unique and attractive converter tooltip.
+Best of all, it’s free to install and use on your website.

 • Supports Shortcodes